-• A collimator, which provides an 18 mm diameter cold stop pupil in parallel light: As generally designed for IR instruments, the pupil of the telescope is imaged on a cold stop mask to avoid straylight and excessive background emission.
+- A collimator, which provides an 18 mm diameter cold stop pupil in parallel light: As generally designed for IR instruments, the pupil of the telescope is imaged on a cold stop mask to avoid straylight and excessive background emission.
 The collimator mirror (M1) is a concave aspherical mirror.
-It is followed by a folding flat mirror (M2) which eases the mechanical implementation.

-• A set of three objectives mounted on a wheel.
+It is followed by a folding flat mirror (M2) which eases the mechanical implementation. - A set of three objectives mounted on a wheel.
 Each objective is based on a three mirror anastigmatic (TMA) system.
 Each of the TMA's is made of three conic mirrors.
-With the new detectors, only the small field (SF) is used.
+With the new detectors, only the "small field" (SF) is used.

-The pixel scale of 0.045 (small field, SF) of the imager provides a usable field of view of 38.0×38.0 (pfov).
-Because the detector is slightly larger than the area of sky imaged by the VISIR optics, a part of the detector has been masked and only the region between x = 20...880 and y = 75...945 receives light from the sky.
+The pixel scale of 0.045 of the imager (for the "small field") provides a usable field of view of 38.0×38.0 (pfov).
+Because the detector is slightly larger than the area of sky imaged by the VISIR optics, a part of the detector has been masked and only the pixels between x = 20...880 and y = 75...945 receive light from the sky.